TheJare/imgp/README.md

-        -padx, --padding-x    number      Horizontal space between images [1] -pady, --padding-y    number      Vertical space between images [1] -fmt, --map-format    [json,plist,txt] Format of the map file [plist] -flip, --allow-flip               Images can be flipped
-        -sq, --force-square               Output must be square
+        -padx, --padding-x    number      Horizontal space between images [1] -pady, --padding-y    number      Vertical space between images [1] -fmt, --map-format    [json,plist,txt] Format of the map file [plist] -rot, --allow-rotate              Images can be rotated 90 deg -sq, --force-square               Output must be square

 The output filename determines where the resulting image (always .png) and map file will be saved.